Singularities of linear systems and boundedness of Fano varieties: Preliminaries

 \subsection{Analytic pairs and analytic neighbourhoods of algebraic singularities}

-We will use certain analytic notions which we discuss shortly.
+For convenience we will recall certain analytic notions shortly.
+We will use these mainly to compare analytic neighbourhoods of algebraic singularities and this involves only elementary aspects of the analytic theory.
 Strictly speaking we can replace these by purely algebraic constructions, eg formal varieties and formal neighbourhoods, but we prefer the analytic language as it is more straightforward.
 When we have an algebraic object $A$ defined over $\C$, eg a variety, a morphism, etc, we denote the associated analytic object by $A^{\rm an}$.

-(1) An \emph{analytic pair} $(U,G)$ consists of a normal complex analytic variety $U$ and an $\R$-divisor $G$ with finitely many components and with coefficients in $[0,1]$ such that $K_U+G$ is $\R$-Cartier. \emph{Analytic log discrepancies} and \emph{analytically lc, klt, $\epsilon$-lc} singularities can be defined as in \ref{ss-pairs} whenever log resolutions exist.
+(1) An \emph{analytic pair} $(U,G)$ consists of a normal complex analytic variety $U$ and an $\R$-divisor $G$ with finitely many components and with coefficients in $[0,1]$ such that $K_U+G$ is $\R$-Cartier. \emph{Log discrepancies} and notions of \emph{lc, klt, $\epsilon$-lc} singularities can be defined for such pairs just as in \ref{ss-pairs} using log resolutions.
 In this paper, we will only need analytic pairs $(U,G)$ which are derived from algebraic pairs with $U$ being smooth.

 Two analytic pairs $(U,G)$ and $(U',G')$ are \emph{analytically isomorphic} if there is an analytic isomorphism, that is, a biholomorphic map $\nu\colon U\to U'$ such that $\nu_*G=G'$.